Ohio Women's Basketball coach adds Youngstown State assistants Tavares Jackson and Kate Schrader to staff

 Bruce went on to play professionally in Holland for the Perik Jumpers.

 Prior to her days at Florida Gulf Coast, Bruce played two seasons at Yavapai Community College in Prescott, Ariz.
-A native of Fort Collins, Colo., she received her bachelor's degree in Psychology from Florida Gulf Coast in 2007.
-She and her husband, Jesse, married in May of 2014.
+A native of Fort Collins, Colo., she received her bachelor's degree in Psychology from Florida Gulf Coast in 2007 and her master's in Organizational Communication from Ohio University in 2016.
+She and her husband, Jesse, married in May of 2014 and they have a daughter, Brenna Lynn, born in 2016.